Has Hollywood totally messed up our sex lives?

 10. The Couple Always Reaches the Big “O” Simultaneously

 No one ever struggles with making sex feel good.
 From the very first time (in movies like The Notebook), women experience absolute bliss.
 And the bliss is perfectly timed, too!
 There’s no “making sure she feels good” first.
 There’s no struggling with how to reach the Big “O” at all!
 It’s just absolutely easy and natural.

 What We Feel: No wonder so many new brides feel like there’s something wrong with their bodies!
 Look, ladies: most women do not experience simultaneous orgasm.
 They don’t.
 That’s not to say it isn’t possible; it’s just that it’s not terribly common.
-And in my surveys for The Good Girl’s Guide to Great Sex, only about 60% of women “usually” or “always” experienced orgasm during intercourse at all.
+And in my surveys for The Great Sex Rescue, only about 48% of women always or almost always experienced orgasm at all–and many don’t through intercourse.
 Most of the rest reached it some other way, and that’s perfectly fine.

-It’s great to aim for the stars, and here’s a post that can help you do that.
+It’s great to aim for the stars, and our Orgasm Course can help you do that (and we’ve got a module at the end to make orgasm through intercourse more attainable).
 But you are not a freak if things don’t come easily!

 I can think of tons of other unrealistic portrayals–no one ever has morning breath, no one ever goes to the bathroom afterwards, no one ever is freezing so they have to wear flannel.

 But these ones about marriage being boring, porn being arousing, men wanting it all the time, and women responding easily and rapidly really distort how sex works for most people.
-And it distorts how God made sex to work!
-You were made so that your body takes longer to heat up.
 You were made so that in order for sex to feel good for both of you, you have to have a lot of communication.
 You have to know each other well.
 You have to be able to be vulnerable.
+And he has to take time to serve you!
 And it isn’t automatic, and that’s perfectly okay.